mpicbg-scicomp/tissue_miner/misc/docker_troubleshooting.md

 This may happen on older MacOS installation prior to Yosemite.
 We recommend to follow the following procedure:

-     ##  In the shell launched by Docker Quickstart Terminal, liste available virtual machines
+     ##  In the shell launched by Docker Quickstart Terminal, list available virtual machines
      docker-machines ls

      ## If the list is empty then create a default else go to the next step